The Soul of French Invention

 Simona lived up three flights in a garret apartment with exposed ceiling beams hewn in the 18th century.
-The apartment sat down a forked alleyway past a patisserie with a school up one tine and an art supply house up another.
-In this alley the schoolboys would come to lurk most mornings to smoke and piss on the cobblestones.
-Ah Paris, in all its splendiforous odeur.
-I was in the City of Grey Light and happy roaming its wet streets while my actress was busy rehearsing her lines.
+The apartment sat down a forked alleyway, past a patisserie with a school up one tine and an art supply house up another.
+In this alley, the schoolboys would come to lurk most mornings, to smoke and piss on the cobblestones.
+Ah, Paris, in all its splendiferous odeur.
+I was in the City of Grey Light and happily roaming its wet streets while my actress was busy rehearsing her lines.
 This left me free to search for ideas, forms, inspiration for my furniture.
 Any of the grand musées of Paris can do that, no?

-Grégoire’s hope was that the Conservatory would help to train the craftsmen of the day by exhibiting and conserving the tools, drawings, models and machines of that era and for time to come.
-In this former church would be an encyclopedia of ideas made visible, of mankind’s greatest innovations and creative genius.
+Grégoire’s hope was that the Conservatory would help to train the craftsmen of the day by exhibiting and conserving the tools, drawings, models, and machines of that era, and for time to come.
+Inside this former church would be an encyclopedia of ideas made visible, of mankind’s greatest innovations and creative genius.